 Teacher:

 Mentor:

 Date:

-Directions to the beginning teacher: With guidance fromentor will observe.
-Note that the numerals and letters related standards in the TxBESS Framework .
+Directions to the beginning teacher: With guidance from your mentor, complete this plan for the class your Mentor will observe.
+Note that the numerals and letters in parentheses following each question refer to the related standards in the TxBESS Framework.

-STANDARDS-BASI ED INSTRUCTION
+STANDARDS-BASED INSTRUCTION

 PLAN RATIONALE

 Describe the key knowledge and skills (objectives) you intend for students to learn in this lesson.
 (1c) Why are these objectives appropriate for these students at this time?
 (1c)

 Describe how these objectives build on previous lessons and how they lead to future lessons.
 (1a, 2b)

-ASSESSMENT STRATEGIES
+ASSESSMENT

-PLAN RATIONALE
+RATIONALE

 How do you plan to assess how well the students have achieved the learning/objectives in this lesson?
 (1f) Check all that apply.
 Why have you chosen these approaches for assessment for this lesson?
 (1f)

 Observation

 Written test (e.g., multiple choice, true/false)

 Oral report

-Performance How do these assessment approaches support your

-Individual or group project long-term assessment plan?
+Performance How do these assessment approaches support your long-term assessment plan?
 (1f)

+Individual or group project

 Portfolio entry

 Conference

 Student self-assessment

 Peer assessment

-Rubric

-Other: